subuser-security/subuser/CONTRIBUTING.md

  * Code blocks may not be stacked more than 4 levels deep.
 That is a `dev` plus three `if`'s or other keyword.

- * Function definitions should not be more than 15 lines long.
-Where this is not yet upheld in the code base, will except pull requests to remidy the fact.
+ * Avoid functions longer than 15 lines.

  * Use human readable names for things.